 Every religion has taught denial in some form.
-All fasting is but the symbol of the denying which is goor the denying of the power of "the world, the flesh, and the devil."
-Fanatics have cut and lacerated their bodies, and sat in sack-cloth and ashes, to signify their realization of the vanity or unreality of the earthly body and worldly life.
+All fasting is but the symbol of the denying which is going on in mind.
+Sacrifices represent the putting away, or the denying of the power of "the world, the flesh, and the devil."
+Fanatics have cut and lacerated their bodies, and sat in sackcloth and ashes, to signify their realization of the vanity or unreality of the earthly body and worldly life.
 In truth, the real denial was all the time in mind, and no external ceremony could make them realize the nothingness of the worldly life and ways if they were not trying in all sincerity to realize it in heart and mind.
 We see this proven by people going through long fasts and other external forms of denial, and yet not realizing any more spirituality after them than before.
 All real denial begins in the heart and mind.

-The process of denial is represented in the Scriptures by John the Baptist, who, it was prophesied, must come first in order to prepare the way of the Lord, the full Gospel.
+The process of denial is represented in the Scrip-John the Baptist. prophesied, must come first in order to prepare the way of the Lord, the full Gospel.